kamilazdybal/kamilazdybal.github.io/_posts/2026-04-22-control-of-bioreactor.md

 The RL agent chooses to decrease <span class="math display">$$ D $$</span> for a while after this event most likely to avoid potential washout.
 However, there is a better constant action that leads to higher cumulative productivity at <span class="math display">$$ D \approx 0.3 \,\, 1/h $$</span>.
-There is room to improve the RL training! :)
+There is room to improve the RL training 🙂

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/bioreactor-control-with-perturbation.png" width="800">